Raising the right size cattle

 The Miniature Hereford label came about because the cattle industry has dramatically increased the size of the Herefords compared to the size of the original, “classic” Herefords imported to the US.
 That super-size increase resulted in the following issues.

-We believe that only the upper two frame sizes can help improve the above issues.
+We believe that only the upper two frame sizes in Miniature Herefords can help improve the above issues.
 The two lower frame sizes produce less beef to financially justify raising them for beef.
 It seems the lower frame size animals would be sold for the uniqueness of the smaller size and for raising beef for personal use.
+The Classic Hereford Frame Chart adds frame scores 2-4 in order to cover the 1,000 - 1,100 lb cows recommended in University research.

 Increase Pasture Acreage